kahogeoff/Repeated-Remover/README.md

     1. First release

 ## Known bugs
-  * Will found some wrong targets when there are too many files
+  * Will found some wrong targets when the files name are too long

 ##How to build?
 ###Step